ibexa/documentation-developer/docs/guide/limitation_reference.md

 ### Usage notes

-For more information on how to restrict user's access to part of the Subtree follow [the example in the Admin management section](admin_panel.md#restrict-editing-to-part-of-the-tree).
+For more information on how to restrict User's access to part of the Subtree follow [the example in the Admin management section](admin_panel.md#restrict-editing-to-part-of-the-tree).

 ## Workflow Stage Limitation